-2.02 MERIT ADVANCEMENT BY SALARY STEP
+2.02 MERIT INCREASE

-Advancement through the salary Steps A through E depends on satisfactory performance at the prior step for the equivalent of twelve (12) months of full-time compensated and continuous service before advancement to the next higher step, provided that an employee who is promoted shall be eligible for one (1) advancement to the next higher step after six (6) months of continuous and compensated service measured from the date of the promotional appointment.
-In such event the effective date of the merit advancement shall become the new date for future merit increases.
+Advancement through Steps A through E depends on satisfactory performance at the prior step for the equivalent of twelve (12) months of full-time compensated and continuous service before advancement to the next higher step.
+However, an employee who is promoted shall be eligible for one (1) advancement to the next higher step after six (6) months of continuous and compensated service measured from the date of the promotional appointment.
+In such event the effective date of the merit advancement shall become the employee's new anniversary date as provided in Section 1.14.

-Satisfactory performance shall be evidenced by an appointing authority's completion of County's Personnel Action Form, based on performance evaluations conducted at least thirty (30) days prior to the employee's merit anniversary date.
+Satisfactory performance is demonstrated by an appointing authority's completion of County's Personnel Action Form (PAF), based on performance evaluations conducted at least thirty (30) days prior to the employee's merit anniversary date.